State law · Virginia

 The three-class system in Virginia

-Virginia's e-bike definition lives at VA Code §46.2-100, which defines an "electric power-assisted bicycle" as a vehicle with operable pedals and an electric motor of no more than 1,000 watts input.
+Virginia's e-bike definition lives at VA Code §46.2-100, which defines an "electric power-assisted bicycle" as a vehicle with operable pedals and an electric motor of no more than 750 watts input (the federal CPSC standard).
 The operating rules and three-class structure are at §46.2-904.1.

 Per the PeopleForBikes Virginia handout, Virginia designates three classes of electric bicycles, matching the federal Class 1/2/3 model: